-For the best prices for your energy, compare gas and electric prices in your area so you can choose the best electricity prices and switch online.
+For the best prices for your energy, compare gas and electric prices in your area so you can choose the best electricity rates and switch online.

-All you need to run an electricity price comparison and find the best price, is your postcode and a recent energy bill.
+All you need to compare electricity rates and find the best price, is your postcode and a recent energy bill.
 If you don't have a bill at hand, we can estimate your usage based on the size of your home and how many people you live with.
 Then simply answer a few easy questions about your current supplier and electricity rates and what you want from your new supplier.
 You'll soon be cutting down your household's cost of electricity.

 What's happening to electricity prices?